vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 the keycode for `caps` in the table with the code for `ctrl` instead.

-To determine which key index corresponds to which key we could either measure the connection between the mux circuits and each key on the PCB or use a debugger to break at each key press to check the index.
-To measure the connections between mux and key on PCB it would be necessary to fully disassemble the keyboard and remove the dome sheet, which I was not too keen to do.
+To determine which key index corresponds to which key we could either measure the electical connection between the mux circuits and each key on the PCB or use a debugger to break at each key press to check the global key index variable.
+To measure the connections between mux and key on PCB it would be necessary to fully disassemble the keyboard and remove the dome sheet, which I was not too keen on.
 So I went with the debugger route.

 Using [mspdebug] to break on entry to the key pressed function I got the mapping between key index and keycode in the table below.